Cat5TV/reit2csv/README.md

 */15 * * * 1-5 /home/username/scripts/reit2csv/reit2csv > /dev/null 2>&1
 ```

+Change `/home/username/scripts/reit2csv/reit2csv` to the actual path to `reit2csv` on your system.

 ## Output

 The script generates a `reits.csv` file with the following columns: